First of all, Happy Halloween!

 October 1994 1,450,000

 Average Hourly Earnings of All Employees: Construction $29.19

 Average Hourly Earnings of Production and Non-supervisory Employees: Construction $27.20

-As much as a I harp how wrong the great American recession bears have been with their bad macro-economic theories, the housing community in getting away with bloody murder with this thesis.
+As much as I harp how wrong the great American recession bears have been with their bad macro-economic theories, the housing community in getting away with bloody murder with this thesis.
 Happy Halloween!

-Stay safe and enjoy your evening everyone!
+Stay safe and enjoy your evening, everyone!

-Another article on the subject from Lenkiefer.com
+Another article on the subject of Lenkiefer.com

 Housing Construction And Employment Trends